hbk91/2021StudyNotes/Series79_Prep.md

 | **S-8**  | Employee stock/benefit plans                            | Public companies                 | Securities for compensation plans                | Stock/options granted to employees             |
 | **F-1/F-3/F-4** | Foreign issuer versions of S-1/S-3/S-4             | Foreign private issuers          | Same as above, but tailored to foreign filers    | IPOs, follow-ons, M&A for non-U.S. firms       |

+---
+---

+## **Reg M-A by SEC:**

-### Reg M-A by SEC:
+### **Reg M-A = Regulation Mergers & Acquisitions**

-#### Reg M-A = Regulation Mergers & Acquisitions.
-It’s an SEC regulation that governs disclosures made in business combinations, such as:
+  - It’s an SEC regulation that governs disclosures made in business combinations, such as:
     - Mergers
     - Tender offers
     - Exchange offers
     - Going-private transactions
     - Other extraordinary corporate events

 | **Form**           | **Used For**                                | **Who Files It**                 | **Reg M-A Applies?** | **Notes**                                      |
 |--------------------|---------------------------------------------|----------------------------------|----------------------|-----------------------------------------------|